sirohijai22/Upgrad/Assignments/Advanced Regression/README.md

 	3. 1stFlrSF
 	4. BedroomAbvGr
 	5. HouseAge
-- Model is Robust and can be generalisable as it has decent scores.
+- Model is Robust and can be generalisable as it is performing better on test data.

 ## Contact